 Since conditions related to either aspect of health can be dangerous and/or have a significant negative impact on a person’s life, relationships, and well-being, there are many different types of mental health professionals out there who are specially trained to help.
 These might include therapists, substance abuse counselors, psychiatrists, school psychologists, social workers, or others.

-Getting guidance from a therapist can be a first step—or a simultaneous step in conjunction with other treatment methods—for some people who are experiencing mental health conditions and/or some behavioral health conditions.
+Getting guidance from a therapist can be a first step—or a simultaneous step in conjunction with other treatment methods—for some people who are experiencing mental health conditions or behavioral health conditions.
 For those who want or need treatment, virtual therapy allows them to receive guidance from a therapist from the comfort of their own home.
-An online therapy platform like BetterHelp can connect you with a licensed therapist, since online therapy has been found by research to provide similar benefits to in-person therapy.
-Keep in mind that therapy, or therapy alone, is not always the recommended treatment plan for every condition.
-Also, some conditions may require in-person treatment rather than virtual.
-You may want to consult with your doctor and/or psychiatrist for advice.
+An online therapy platform like BetterHelp can connect you with a licensed therapist, as online therapy has been found by research to provide similar benefits to in-person therapy.
+Different types of therapy include cognitive behavioral therapy and psychodynamic therapy.

 Mental health and behavioral health are two separate fields.
 However, they have significant overlap in some ways.
 If you’re experiencing symptoms of a mental health or behavioral health condition, you may want to seek the help of a professional.

 What is the difference between behavioral health and mental health?

 Mental health relates to our thoughts and feelings and how they impact us.
 It can significantly affect our day-to-day lives, and poor mental health can directly affect how people see and interact with the world.
 Mental health problems range from unhealthy attachment styles to low self-esteem to mental illnesses like PTSD, depression, or anxiety.
 They are not always as easy to diagnose as a physical health problem, like heart disease or diabetes, but they can significantly impact the person’s life.